zaunabbas/CarsApp/README.md

-<h1 align="center">Movies App</h1>
+<h1 align="center">Cars App</h1>

-A simple Movie app using [TMDB API](https://www.themoviedb.org) with modern Android tech-stacks and MVVM architecture.Fetching data from the network and the data via repository pattern.
+A simple Cars app shows available cars on map and list with modern Android tech-stacks and MVVM architecture.
+Fetching data from the network and the data via repository pattern.

 ## Download